Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 The game uses data compression algorithms to minimize the amount of data it has to save.
 If multiple identical savestate books are in an inventory with no other items inbetween, then the total data will not be much larger than that of a single savestate book.

-To maximize data, one therefore uses two different kinds of savestate books, called type 1 savestate books and type 2 savestate books.
+To maximize data, one therefore uses two different kinds of savestate books, called *type 1 savestate books* and *type 2 savestate books*.
 All type 1 savestate books contain the same unicode characters, and all type 2 savestate books contain the same unicode characters, but type 1 savestate books contain different unicode characters than type 2 savestate books.
 An inventory containing only a single type of savestate books can be compressed, so that it does not contain a lot of data.